thorimur/queueboard-core/ARCHITECTURE.md

 - `closed_prs_to_backfill.txt` lists PRs which were closed a while ago: we want to collect their data, but this is not urgent.
 - `redownload.txt` contains PRs for which valid data exists, but that data is outdated: the current data should be downloaded again, but in the mean-time, we can keep the data we have

+**The backend: data gathering infrastructure**

+The scripts below are contained in the `queueboard-core` repo but run on data in the `queueboard` repo.

 `check_data_integrity.py` is a script to verify the contents of the downloaded data, and detect broken data.
 It performs a variety of small tasks
 - detect broken json files (and automatically removes them), marking PRs as stubborn if necessary The latter task also takes `broken_pr_data.txt` into account.